5 Minutes Prep - 2 Hour Interactive Lesson!

 In my classes, I focus on two things: the first is the fact that buying second hand comes under Reduce in the 3 R's (Reduce, Reuse and Recycle) of being environmentally friendly.
 The second is that, unlike in some immigrant cultures where buying something second hand might be an embarrassing secret, North Americans will often brag about a money saving second hand deal.

 I've created a reading exercise with questions on garage sales, flea markets and thrift stores for beginners that you are welcome to download and use in your classroom for free.
-View it large on your computer here and print it if you wish.
+Click on the image below to view it large on your computer and print it if you wish.

 For a sheet on conversation practice for bargaining at garage sales, see my May blog post here.